oscbyspro/Ultimathnum/README.md

 > It doesn't matter how many times you fall.\
 > It matters how many times you get back up.

-Proper error handling is a cornerstone of this project and a lot of effort goes into ensuring that a path to redemption.
-The Fallible\<Value\> wrapper plays an important part in this story.
+Ergonomic error handling is one of the cornerstones of this project and a lot of effort has gone into ensuring that there's always a path to redemption.
+The Fallible\<Value\> wrapper plays an important part the recovery story.
 Use it to handle errors when you want and how you want.
 Here's a real example from the generic Fibonacci\<Value\> sequence:

 ```swift
 /// Forms the sequence pair at `index + x.index`.